bb1950328/BrickSimWeb/content/docs/_index.md

 title: "Docs"
 ---

-All Knowledge about Bricksim is placed inside this Section.
+All Knowledge about BrickSim is placed inside this Section.